 Sketch of the day: The Assembly

-One of the rituals vital for such a community was their everyday morning assembly showed on the sketch.
+One of the rituals vital for such a community was their everyday morning assembly shown on the sketch.
 Singing, praying, listening, and bowing to their teachers, students stood in lines, in all months and weather conditions.
 They came in uniforms, making it impossible to distinguish between nerds and trendy teenagers, often diminishing the age gaps between the students.
 In a community of people from different social backgrounds, uniforms seemed only fair and reasonable.